 For the following FOUR (4) proficiency areas, the applicant must demonstrate that they have a PROFICIENT level of expertise, i.e.

-- Understands geomorphological values and concepts
+- Understands geomorphological concepts and their complexity

-- Designs geomorphological projects including field-based projects and/or lab-based projects and/or modelling projects
+- Designs geomorphological projects including field-based projects and/or lab-based projects and/or modelling projects.

 - Develops and uses defensible experiments and/or monitoring programs